East Runton

+East Runton is a village in the civil parish of Runton in the English county of Norfolk.

+East Runton is located 1.3 mi west of Cromer and 21.7 mi north of Norwich.
+The village lies on the A149 coast road but most of the dwellings can be found just south of the road, nestled around the two village greens.

+History

+East Runton's name is of Anglo-Saxon origin and derives from the Old English for Runa's or Runi's settlement.

+In the Domesday Book, East Runton is listed alongside West Runton as a settlement of 24 households in the hundred of North Erpingham.
+In 1086, the village was divided between the East Anglian estates of Roger Bigod and William d'Ecouis.

+East Runton Windmill was first recorded in 1826 and was in operation until the machinery was removed in 1949, with the mill later being converted into a private residence.

+Geography

+East Runton's population statistics are shared with that of West Runton.
+According to the 2021 census, Runton has a population of 1,524 people which shows a decrease from the 1,667 people recorded in the 2011 census.

-The war dead of East Runton are recorded on the West Runton War Memorial.
+East Runton sits on the A149, between King's Lynn and Great Yarmouth.

-The villages name means either, Runa's farm/settlement' or 'Runi's farm/settlement'.

 Public houses

 There are two public houses in East Runton: the Fishing Boat and the White Horse Inn.
 The Fishing Boat is the older of the inns, and is on the tithe map of 1840, although it was simply called the ‘Boat Inn’ then.
 In 1734 it is recorded that a court was held at the inn and it was then called the ‘Three Horse Shoes’.
 The White Horse Inn is first recorded in 1851.
-There is also a social club in the village which is known as ‘Bernies’ Corner House in Beach Road which in years prior was an amusement arcade but this changed to current usage in around 1982.
+There is also a social club in the village which is known as ‘Bernies’ Corner House in Beach Road which in years prior was an amusement arcade but this changed to current usage in around 1987.
 Bernie's was named after Bernie Parkin whose father Reginald (Snr) originally had bought the place and had run it as an amusement arcade.

 Next door is a fish and chip shop.
 This was run for some time (especially during the 1980s) by John Parkin (Bernie's brother).